WillTheFarmer/apache-logs-to-mysql/.github/README.md

 [mysqld]
 local-infile=1
 ```
-After these 3 steps MySQL server should be good to go.
+After these 3 steps MySQL server is ready to go.

 ### 2. Python Steps
 Install all modules (`requirements.txt` in repository):